Ethylene oxide: 2020 sesame seeds contamination

 In September 2020, high levels of pesticides were found in 268 tonnes of sesame seeds from India.
 The contamination had a level of 1000 to 3500 times the limit of 0.05 milligrams per kilogram for ethylene oxide allowed in Europe.
 This pesticide is forbidden in Europe, where it is recognized to be carcinogenic and mutagenic.
 A product recall was made, half of the products had an organic certification.

 In September, alert was raised by Belgium by RASFF, but the product has also been sold in other EU single market countries such as France and Ireland.

-Long term exposure of residents living near medical supply warehouses.
+Long term exposure of residents living near medical supply warehouses

-Residents living near Cardinal Health's warehouse which holds sterilized medical supplies in El Paso Texas reported respiratory symptoms in 2021.
-Some sources estimate these large warehouses holding sterilized medical equipment out gasses more ethylene oxide than some sterilization plant due to laxer regulations.
-Further investigation discovered people living near these warehouses are being exposed to ethylene oxide levels greater than 1 in 10,000, the EPA's acceptability threshold.
+Residents living near Cardinal Health's warehouse, which holds sterilized medical supplies, in El Paso Texas reported respiratory symptoms in 2021.
+Some sources estimate these large warehouses holding sterilized medical equipment outgas more ethylene oxide than some sterilization plants due to laxer regulations.
+Further investigation discovered people living near these warehouses are being exposed to ethylene oxide levels sufficient to increase cancer risk to more than 1 in 10,000.